Management of asthma

 Although asthma cannot be cured, appropriate management can control the disease and enable people to enjoy good quality of life.

 Short-term medications are used to relieve symptoms.
-People with persistant symptoms must take long-term medication daily to control the underlying inflammation and prevent symptoms and exacerbations.
+People with persistent symptoms must take long-term medication daily to control the underlying inflammation and prevent symptoms and exacerbations.

 Medication is not the only way to control asthma.
 It is also important to avoid asthma triggers - stimuli that irritate and inflame the airways.
 With medical support, each asthma patient must learn what triggers he or she should avoid.